wp-plugins/kalins-pdf-creation-station/readme.txt

 Tested up to: 3.0.1
 Stable tag: 0.7

 Build highly customizable PDF documents from any combination of pages and posts, or add a link to any page to download a PDF of that post.
-Beta release.
-Please let me know if you find bugs.

 == Description ==
 <p>
 Build highly customizable PDF documents from any combination of pages and posts, or add a link to any page to download a PDF of that post.
 Beta release.
 Please let me know if you find bugs.